 That being said, borrowers who choose to refinance a federal student loan into a private student loan will also stand to lose many of the superior benefits of federal student loans.

-These superior benefits include the current payment pause and interest waiver, student debt forgiveness options, longer deferments and forbearances, getting to use an income-driven repayment plan, and death and disability charges.
+These benefits include the current payment pause and interest waiver, student debt forgiveness options, longer deferments and forbearances, getting to use an income-driven repayment plan, and death and disability charges.

 When refinancing a student loan to benefit from current student loan rates, you’ll also need to consider which type of interest rate you’re being offered.